ananddeshpande1985/packer-demo/README.md

-# packer-demo
+# Packer demo for hasicorp presentation
-for packer demo
+This is created for packer demo for hasicorp presentation